Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ```

-First we have all the imports:
+First we have all the imports.

 ```ts
 import { ethers } from "hardhat";